-How cannabis eases multiple sclerosis symptoms
+How cannabis eases multiple sclerosis symptoms:

 - It protects the brain

 All multiple sclerosis patients experience one major problem – inflammation.
-After the immune cells have activated, they free pro-inflammatory proteins known as cytokines, which cause proinflammatory proteins inside the brain.
+After the immune cells have activated, they free pro-inflammatory proteins known as cytokines, which cause pro-inflammatory proteins inside the brain.
 That ultimately leads to neuron destruction and worsening symptoms.
 Non-psychoactive CBD and psychoactive THC in cannabis deactivate the brain’s immune system therefore stopping violent attack on central nervous system.

 - It eases pain

-Cannabis is an amazing alternative for chronic pain.
+Medical cannabis is an amazing alternative for chronic pain.
 The potent analgesic cannabinoids including CBD and THC engage the pain receptors inside the body.
 The power of the herb to knockout inflammation also plays part – because pain and inflammation go hand in hand.